Application method

 Managing expectations

 The Trust has, for many years, been receiving far more applications than it has funds to support.
 The success rate has been no more than 5% in the last few years and has recently shown signs of decreasing.
-In an attempt to improve applicants’ chance of success, the Trustees have made significant changes to its grant-making strategy and the Luton Matters Programme is now one of only two streams of funding available from 2025.
-We will monitor and review this fund over the coming year and publish meaningful data about its success rate when it becomes available.
-Although early days, the Luton Matters Programme is already heading for a success rate of around 30% in its first year.
+In an attempt to improve applicants’ chance of success, the Trustees made significant changes to its grant-making strategy in 2025 and the Luton Matters Programme is now one of only two streams of funding available.

 Individual feedback is not given to applicants as a matter of course, though everyone will receive notification of the outcome.
 No correspondence will be entered into about previous applications.